-We forgot to remark, that, after her marriage, Lady Jones ordered a house in the village to be fitted up for a school, and placed a poor man and his wife there, who were well acquainted with the English language, and set good examples to the whole village in sobriety and honesty: here she permitted all the poor children to be taught to read and write, strictly desiring the schoolmistress to instruct the girls in useful needlework-and the school-master, having been a turner by trade, taught many of the lads his art, so that they could make several useful articles; some of which were presented annually to Lady Jones as specimens of good workmanship, and which induced her to recommend several ingenious boys to tradesmen as apprentices, many of whom became good men, and had great cause for thankful ness to God, who had raised them a friend in the late Goody Two-Shoes; and, by her care, had been instructed to fear their Maker to love their neighbours, and to be kind (not revengeful) to their enemies-and withal, to live soberly and honestly in this world.
+We forgot to remark, that, after her marriage, Lady Jones ordered a house in the village to be fitted up for a school, and placed a poor man and his wife there, who were well acquainted with the English language, and set good examples to the whole village in sobriety and honesty: here she permitted all the poor children to be taught to read and write, strictly desiring the school-mistress to instruct the girls in useful needlework-and the school-master, having been a turner by trade, taught many of the lads his art, so that they could make several useful articles; some of which were presented annually to Lady Jones as specimens of good workmanship, and which induced her to recommend several ingenious boys to tradesmen as apprentices, many of whom became good men, and had great cause for thankfulness to God, who had raised them a friend in the late Goody Two-Shoes; and, by her care, had been instructed to fear their Maker, to love their neighbours, and to be kind (not revengeful) to their enemies-and withal, to live soberly and honestly in this world.
 She not only furnished the house of the school-master and mistress, but allowed them a competent salary for their support, and supplied the school with books.
-Lady Margaret Jones did not forget her old friend Mr. Smith, for whom she procured a very good living, which happened to become vacant in the gift of the family, and to which she added a good sum of money to furnish the parsonage, and to repair it.